yasir-javed/simple_processor/README.md

 where A, B, C and D are stored in data memory locations 0 to 3.
 B, C and D have values 200, 10 and 2 respectively.
 Hence at the last SW instruction 220 is written at memory address 0.

 # Assembler
-assembler.c is C++ code that can be used as assmebler.
+assembler.cpp is C++ code that can be used as assmebler.
 It can take mulitple command line arguments as input but most common use case is

 .\assembler.exe <asm file> <hex file>